Contents

 Renate Bertlmann, Fragile Obsessions

 In this collection, Renate Berlmann, one of the iconic pioneers of the Austrian feminist avant-garde movement subverts social ideals of gender and feminity by addressing the female body as a battlefield where pain and pleasure both co-exist.
-This retrospective at Belvedere 21 Museum features around 200 exhibits, ranging from the late 1960s to some of her most recent, multimedia productions.
+This retrospective features around 200 exhibits, ranging from the late 1960s to some of her most recent, multimedia productions.

 • Where: Belvedere 21 Museum